The IT entrepreneur turned ardent philanthropist Dame Stephanie Shirley was appointed one of the 65 worldwide Companions of Honour in 2017.

-Having arrived in Britain as an unaccompanied child refugee in 1939, she started what became Xansa on her dining room table with £6 in 1962.
+Having arrived in Britain as an unaccompanied child refugee in 1939, she started what became Xansa plc on her dining room table with all of £6 in 1962.
 In 25 years as its Chief Executive she developed it into a leading business technology group, pioneering new work practices and changing the position of professional women (especially in hi-tech) along the way.

 Xansa was acquired by Steria in 2007, later to become part of SopraSteria.
 She served on Steria’s CSR Advisory Board in 2008/9.